agda/agda/doc/user-manual/language/cubical.lagda.rst

     p₈ = reflI

-The core idea of homotopy type theory is a correspondence between paths and (proof-relevant) equality.
+The core idea of Homotopy Type Theory is a correspondence between paths and (proof-relevant) equality.
 This is taken very literally in Cubical Agda where a path in a type ``A`` is like a function out of the interval, ``I → A``.
 A ``Path`` is in fact a special case of the